 Line Items

-A line item determines start and end dates, delivery objectives (impressions, clicks or conversions), pricing, targeting, creative delivery and prioritization.
+A line item determines start and end dates, delivery objectives (impressions, clicks or conversions), pricing, targeting, creative delivery and priority.

 A Line Item belongs to an Order, and can contain multiple Creatives as its children.
 To understand the organization of advertising objects, see here.

-To create a line item, go to line items under the advertising section, and then click "new" in the upper right corner.
+To create a line item go to https://admin.adnuntius.com/line-items and click "new" in the upper right corner.
 First, give your line item a name of your choice.

 Please note that, depending on your privileges, some of the elements explained on this page may not be visible to you.
-For any questions or requests, please contact us at support@adnuntius.com.
+For any questions, contact us at support@adnuntius.com.

 Give the line item a start and end date and time.
 If you choose not to provide an end date the line item will continue delivering until you pause or stop it.
 Please note that smoothing will not work if no end date is set.